Skip to main content

 Standardization #

-Standardization is third facet of a monorepo, and critical to its success.
+Standardization is the third facet of a monorepo, and critical to its success.
 A way to think of standardization is this: for every problem you encounter in your repo, that problem should have exactly one solution.
 If you have TypeScript projects with unit tests, they should all use the same test framework (and the same version of that test framework).
 If you have Android projects with snapshot (visual regression) tests, they should all use the same tool to take those snapshots, at the same version.
 If you have C++ projects, they should all use the same version of the compiler.

 Each project in the repo has a different business purpose, and is maintained by one or more teams, but wherever you can identify cross-cutting concerns across those projects and standardize them, you dramatically increase the power and efficiency of your repo, as it allows cross-cutting experts to provide value to all projects at once in a single pull request.

-For example: imagine a large TypeScript monorepo embarking on upgrading their version of Jest from v26 to v29.
+Example: imagine a large TypeScript monorepo embarking on upgrading their version of Jest from v26 to v29.
 This upgrade could take a single engineer several days for a large complex project.
-However, once that initial cost paid, the same engineer can probably upgrade a hundred similar projects (each using the same version of Jest, the same mocking and stubbing libraries, the same general test strategies, and so on), allowing a single mass-upgrade across the repo.
+However, once that initial cost is paid, the same engineer can probably upgrade a hundred similar projects (each using the same version of Jest, the same mocking and stubbing libraries, the same general test strategies, and so on), allowing a single mass-upgrade across the repo.

-In contrast, if you have multiple projects with different test frameworks (Jest, Mocha, Vitest, etc.), some of which use differnt versions of those frameworks, this approach quickly becomes untenable.
+In contrast, if you have multiple projects with different test frameworks (Jest, Mocha, Vitest, etc.), some of which use different versions of those frameworks, this approach quickly becomes untenable.
 Instead of focusing the effort of a single engineer on delivering value to the entire codebase, each team ends up growing their own "expert" on upgrading their test framework, learning the same lessons and paying the same costs dozens of times over.